 Allow outbound ports (agent-initiated heartbeat)

 If telnet fails, trace the route to discover which point on the network is interrupting connectivity.
-Methods vary by operating system.

 Adjust firewall policies, routes, NAT port forwarding, or all three to correct the problem.
 Verify both network and host-based firewalls, such as Windows Firewall and Linux iptables.
 For an AWS EC2 instance, see Amazon's documentation on Amazon EC2 Security Groups for Linux Instances or Amazon EC2 Security Groups for Windows Instances.
 For an Azure VM instance, see Microsoft's Azure documentation on modifying a Network Security Group.